The molecular portrait

 The palette

 Every visualisation renders on #0C0C0C — a near-black that recalls the dark room of a laboratory.
-Each chemical family speaks in its own chromatic register.
+Each compound category speaks in its own chromatic register.
 Lines glow faintly against the void, as though caught in the last moment of gallery lighting before the room goes dark.

 These are not illustrations.
 They are data portraits.
 Each one is as unique as the molecule it represents, generated by the same precision that defines every compound in our collection.